 Tree City USA Awards:

-Congratulations to the City of Shelton who just returned to the Tree City USA program after a long hiatus, and to our newest Tree City USA Community: Duvall!
-Shelton and Duvall join 85 other Washington cities earning the award this year:
+Congratulations to our newest Tree City USA Communities: Connell, Othello, Sequim and Yakima, and to the City of Twisp, which just returned to the Tree City USA program after a year-long hiatus.
+These 5 cities join 85 other Washington cities earning the award this year:

 Visit the Arbor Day Foundation to learn more about Tree Campus, Tree Line and Tree City USA, and other programs they offer.